 2).
 Dashboard

-This menu is a visual display of data information that is centered into one website page that contains information from the database.
+This menu is a visual display of data information that is centered on one website page that contains information from the database.
 The dashboard display on the stem side contains information on the number of patient data, the number of doctors, the number of medical record documents, the number of patients who have registered, and the patient queue list.
-The dashboard display on the system is divided into 2, namely the dashboard for admin and doctor like the picture below:
+The dashboard display on the system is divided into 2, namely the dashboard for admin and doctor, like the picture below:

 Fig 6.
 Admin Dashboard